 Documenting our assessment work

-Please help us in our efforts to document assessment at Grinnell by sharing your observations of student learning in your course(s), using this form prepared in coordination with the Assessment Committee.
-This is the same form that was shared at Division meetings in December.
-We are asking faculty to submit the form for at least one class before March 31, 2021.
-The Committee’s hope is that having an option for individual reporting will remove some of the burden from departmental coordination while we are remote during the 20-21 academic year.
-That said, if you have already submitted or spoken to the Associate Dean about your departmental report for this academic year, then you don’t also need to submit individual reports from your department.
+Please help us in our efforts to document assessment at Grinnell by sharing your observations of student learning in your course(s) using this form prepared in coordination with the Assessment Committee.
+We are asking faculty to submit the form for at least one class before the end of the academic year.
+If you have already submitted or spoken to the Associate Dean about your departmental report for this academic year, then you don’t also need to submit individual reports from your department.

 Thank you for your help in this effort.